chapel-lang/chapel/doc/developer/parallelIrregularIterators.rst

 I have mixed feelings towards this idea as the iterator behavior depends on usage.

-More on zippering below.

 Current sparse domain iterator semantics
 ++++++++++++++++++++++++++++++++++++++++

-Sparse domains should be considered as linear index stores(regardless of the underlying implementation).
-Therefore, I don't have much to talk about current sparse domain iterator behaviour.
+I don't have much to talk about current sparse domain iterator behaviour.

 How To Interpret Cross-Type Zippered Loops
 ------------------------------------------